The Preservation of the Qurʾān

 ʿUmar b. al Khaṭṭāb say: I heard Hishām b. Ḥakīm reciting sura al-Furqān differently from how I recited it, and the Messenger of God had taught me to recite it.
 I was about rush up to him, but I waited until he finished his prayer.
 Then, I grabbed him by his cloak and took him to the Messenger of God, and said: O Messenger of God, I have heard this man reciting sura al-Furqān differently from how you had taught me to recite.
 So, the Messenger of God said to him: Recite.
 So, he recited the reading which I had heard, and the Messenger of God said: This was how it was revealed (hakadhā unzilat).
 Then, he said to me: Recite.
 So, I recited, and he said: This was how it was revealed.
 Then, he said: Indeed, this Qurʾān was revealed in seven aḥruf, so recite from it whatever is easy (fa-qraʾū ma tayassara minhu).

 Various interpretations have been put forward regarding the meaning of the term seven aḥruf.
-One common interpretation is that they refer to seven dialects, but this explanation would appear to be challenged by the fact that both ʿUmar and Hishām spoke the same dialect.
-Moreover, many of the variant readings attributed to Companions cannot be explained as dialectical variation.
+One common interpretation is that they refer to seven dialects, but this explanation would appear to be challenged by the fact that both ʿUmar and Hishām spoke the same dialect.6 Moreover, many of the variant readings attributed to Companions cannot be explained as dialectical variation.
 An alternative view would be to view the aḥruf as a divine concession allowing for some flexibility in the recitation of the Qurʾān - especially for those who find it difficult to recite or memorise the text.
 This view finds some support in the early Islamic tradition.
-Ibn Masʿūd, a Companion of the Prophet, is reported to have stated:
+Ibn Masʿūd, for instance, is reported to have stated:

 It is not a mistake to recite part of the Qurʾān in another part, or to conclude a verse (ending with) ghafūrun raḥīmun with ʿalīmun ḥakīmun or with ʿazīzun ḥakīmun.
 Rather the mistake is to recite what is not from it, or to conclude a verse of mercy with (the conclusion of) a verse of punishment.

-Unlike all other known Qur'anic manuscripts, the lower text represents a companion codex which differs from the Uthmanic text in two ways: (1) the wording of the verses and (2) the arrangement of chapters.
+Unlike all other known Qur'anic manuscripts, the lower text differs from the Uthmanic text in two ways: (1) the wording of the verses and (2) the arrangement of chapters.
 Nonetheless, it agrees with the Uthmanic text as far as the structure of each chapter is concerned.
-A sample portion of the lower text containing Q. 9:123-9 is presented in the table below.
-Not only does the lower text preserve the same verse order, but its wording also closely corresponds to that of the Uthmanic text.
+A sample portion of the lower text containing Q. 9:123-9 is presented in the table below.9 Not only does the lower text preserve the same verse order, but its wording also closely corresponds to that of the Uthmanic text.

 After ʿUthmān's standardisation

-2. At Q18:26, one reciter (the Syrian Ibn ʿĀmir) read: wa-lā tushrik fī ḥukmihi aḥadan (And do not ascribe any partners in His judgement) while the other 9 readers read: wa-lā yushriku fī ḥukmihi aḥadan (And He does not share in His judgement with anyone).
-The two readings share the same rasm.
+2. At Q. 18:26, one reciter read: wa-lā tushrik fī ḥukmihi aḥadan (And do not ascribe any partners in His authority) while the other 9 readers read: wa-lā yushriku fī ḥukmihi aḥadan (And He does not share His authority with anyone).

 The ten reciters nonetheless recite the majority of the Qurʾān in the same way.
-This strongly suggests the presence of a shared oral tradition as there are several places where these reciters agree with one another despite the fact that an alternative reading is possible.
+In fact, these reciters often agree with one another at places where an alternative reading of the Uthmanic rasm is possible.
+This strongly suggests that the reciters were relying upon a shared oral tradition.
 In a recent article, Hythem Sidky has further developed this line of reasoning by examining ten such cases.
 He observes that the reciters' agreement cannot be the result of written transmission as early manuscripts are usually left undotted at these places - or if they do contain dots, they sometimes attest the alternative non-canonical variant!
 The fact that the ten reciters agreed with one another, therefore, is highly significant:

 Manuscript examination also confirms that written transmission was not responsible for this common core.
 Therefore, this common core must have been transmitted by way of a living oral tradition parallel to the written text.
 In other words the reading traditions are not exclusively the result of independent attempts to decipher the undotted skeletal text of the Quran

 How early can we date the shared oral tradition?
-As one of the canonical readers (Abū Jaʿfar) is reported to have already been teaching the Qurʾān prior to the battle of Harra in 63/683, Sidky dates the oral tradition to "no later than the middle of the first/seventh century".
+As one of the canonical readers (Abū Jaʿfar) is reported to have already been teaching the Qurʾān prior to the battle of Ḥarrah in 63/683, Sidky dates the oral tradition to "no later than the middle of the first/seventh century".
 If one is more sceptical of such reports, however, then the latest possible date for the oral tradition would be the late 1st/7th century.
-It is important to emphasise that these are the latest possible dates.
-In my opinion, the shared oral tradition is actually a common memory of how the Prophet Muḥammad himself recited the Qurʾān.
+It is possible that the oral tradition is actually a common memory of how the Prophet Muḥammad himself recited the Qurʾān.
 This shared memory of the Prophet's recitation may have been adapted slightly to fit the Uthmanic rasm.

 Conclusion